antmicro/ecos-mars-zx3/README.rst

 The toolchain used to compile the port is Sourcery G++ Lite 2011.03-42, and can be obtained from `the Mentor Graphics website <https://sourcery.mentor.com/sgpp/lite/arm/portal/release1802>`_.

-It should be decompressed so that its :file:`bin` directory is included in the PATH variable.
+It should be decompressed so that its ``bin`` directory is included in the PATH variable.
 The proper availability of the toolchain can be checked by finding out if ``arm-none-eabi-gcc`` is available from the shell.

 ``ecosconfig``